meilisearch/documentation/learn/advanced/faceted_search.md

 ### Facet stats

 When using the `facets` parameter, any matching documents with facets containing numeric values are displayed in a `facetStats` object. `facetStats` contains the numeric minimum (`min`) and maximum (`max`) values per facet for all documents matching the search query.
+This can be used to create a range slider component allowing users to select a range of values for a facet.

 If none of the matching documents have a numeric value for a facet, that facet is not included in the `facetStats` object.